Clinical Diagnostics & Medical Sciences

 • Dr Bobby Agrawal, Consultant Cardiac & Thoracic Radiologist, Royal Papworth Hospital NHS Foundation Trust, Clinical Lead, Eastern Diagnostic Imaging Network (Invited)

-• Ben Thorn, Head of Radiology, West Hertfordshire Teaching Hospitals NHS Trust (Invited)
+• Ben Thorn, Head of Radiology, West Hertfordshire Teaching Hospitals NHS Trust (Confirmed)

 Invited